What is a machine? – 3 idiots machine definition breakdown

 Disadvantage :

 • So in this RC Airplane-6, we have learnt to do the ESC Calculations.
-Similar stuff is used while drone designing as well since it also includes BLDC motors whose speed needs to be controlled.
+Similar stuff is used while drone designing as well, since it also includes BLDC motors whose speed needs to be controlled.

 RC Airplane Series (All previous Articles)

-Any suggestions from your side are welcomed !!
+Any suggestions from your side are welcome!

-Keep Learning !!
+Keep Learning

-How to choose LiPo battery ?
+LiPo battery

 In this article, we are going to learn about the correct battery selection for our RC Airplane Project.
 This step is very crucial as the battery is going to be serving as the powerhouse for the entire set of electronic components on the plane.